 The Raman spectrometer was funded through a grant from the National Science Foundation.

 The Agilent Cary 5000 UV-vis-NIR (pictured right) is a monochromated dual-beam UV-visible-NIR spectrometer that provides wavelength coverage from 173 - 3300 nm.
 The department also houses an Agilent 8453 UV-visible diode array spectrometer and numerouse portable UV-vis instruments used in teaching labs.

 Our Agilent 7890A Gas Chromatograph with 150 position autosampler is coupled to an Agilent 5975C Mass Spectrometer with both electron and chemical ionization.
 The system is also equipped a flame ionization detector that is inline with a second inlet and column.
 Lastly, the system includes a Agilent G1888 Headspace Analyzer.

-The Agilent 1220LC features a dual channel gradient pump, 100 position autosampler, and variable wavelength detector.
+The Agilent 1220LC features a binary gradient pump, 100 position autosampler, and variable wavelength detector.

 The Ultimate 3000 was funded through a grant from the North Carolina Biotechnology Center.